-David Catuogno is of counsel in the firm’s Newark office where he is a member of the restructuring and insolvency practice group.
+David Catuogno is a partner in the firm’s Newark office where he is a member of the restructuring and insolvency practice group.
 David focuses his practice on the representation of creditors, particularly institutional lenders and franchisors.
 In representing franchisors, David has been admitted pro hac vice in dozens of federal jurisdictions, diligently protecting the intellectual property and financial interests of his clients on a nationwide basis by collecting post-petition fees, maximizing recovery on pre-petition claims and insuring that post-petition operations comply with the franchise system standards.

 David also represents several financial institutions and lenders in conjunction with challenged secured and unsecured loans in Chapter 7 and Chapter 11 bankruptcy proceedings as well as in state court proceedings and pre-litigation work-outs.